 Determining the status of a company is the most important part of conducting company research.
 Public and private companies differ considerably in the availability of information about their operations, therefore you should have a basic understanding of their differences.

-Publicly traded companies sell stock to the general public on one of the major stock exchanges.
+Publicly traded companies sell stock to the general public on a stock exchange.
 Anyone who purchases stock in a company owns part of that company.
-As a result, the SEC (Securities Exchange Commission) requires public companies to disclose financial and other information to their owners, so that investors can determine for themselves if their company's securities are a good investment.
+As a result, the SEC (Securities and Exchange Commission) requires public companies to disclose financial and other information to their owners, so that investors can determine for themselves if their company's securities are a good investment (see Required Disclosure Filings on this page.
 This makes researching public companies much easier than private companies.
+More information on researching these types of companies can be found on the Securities Library Guide.

 Privately or closely held businesses, are those for which there is no public ownership of its shares or assets.
 Although closely held businesses tend to be small, family owned or jointly owned by a small group of people, they can also be large or wholly owned subsidiaries of major publicly traded companies.
 It should be kept in mind that the majority of businesses in the United States are private.
 Because privately held companies do not sell shares to the public, they are not required by law to report financial information to the SEC.
 As a result, it is more difficult to locate detailed information about a private company's operations.